victoriajeniluc/Practice/Java/Java_notes.md

 ## SHORTCUT
 * sout + tab will type out System.out.println("Hello World");
 * up arrow + F6 will select all the variables / classes / method naming convention and change it
 * psvm + tab will generate the main method
+* ctrl + shift + / will make it into a comment the highlighting part of the code